Ćevapi: Tuzla-style ćevapi

-Tuzlanski ćevapi comes from Tuzla.
-The small meat logs are usually made with a combination of ground mutton, beef, and lamb (usually in a ratio of 2:1:1), although some places prepare them only with beef.
+Tuzla-style ćevapi (Tuzlanski ćevapi) are usually made with a combination of ground mutton, beef, and lamb (usually in a ratio of 2:1:1), although some places prepare them only with beef.
 The meat is mixed by hand and seasoned with salt and pepper, and it is recommended to leave the meat combination in the refrigerator for a few hours or a whole day before the preparation.
+These ćevapi are cooked on an oiled grill, and once done, they are typically seasoned with pepper once more.
+Tuzlanski ćevapi are served in a round flatbread called lepinja, which has previously been dipped in a broth made from beef bones called poljev or poliv.
+Spring onions or raw chopped onions are traditional accompaniments to this meat dish.